Unboxed-Software/solana-course/content/rust-macros.md

 }
 ```

-For example, a derive macro could define a helper attribute that specifies the name of a field in a struct, and then use that field name to generate code that accesses or manipulates the value of that field.
+For example, a derive macro could define a helper attribute to perform additional operations depending on the presence of the attribute.
 This allows developers to further extend the functionality of derive macros and customize the code they generate in a more flexible way.

 ### Example